pettazz/nwrau/_posts/2015-05-01-day-of-the-wedding.md

 </dl>

 Dinner will be a delicious BBQ buffet, consisting of a pig roast, BBQ chicken, roasted potatoes, baked beans, macaroni and cheese, salad, and bread.

+We will have bus transportation to and from the wedding as well, there are more details on the next page.

 ### Gift Registries